Shrimpsnail/The-Great-Shrimpsby/README.md

     6_28318530717958 for the dead leaf decay

-    althenry for the sugarcane idea
+    althenry for the sugarcane and flowers inspiration

-    derp for help with grass

     Original creeper design inspired by neytirix

     Original shulker design inspired by Arkticboi

-    Cloud shader by fayer3#2332